 Think about your investment goals.
-Do you want growth, income, or preservation?
+For example, do you want to pursue growth, income, or preservation?

 Once you’ve decided on your investment goal, figuring out your investment style might come easier.
 Investing styles are typically broken down into two general categories: active and passive.